tipace/simple-babylonjs/README.md

 ## Explanition

-most of the comments are written by TONGYI Lingma
+most of the comments are written by TONGYI Lingma or git copilot

 ## Assets